 When you translate the theme to any new language, you can share the po/mo files with the rest of the community.
 Don’t be shy, please send us a .po file, we will include it in the next theme update.

 If you find this method to complex, you can translate your theme with Loco translate plugin, but you will not be able to translate our widgets on newer themes.

 Here is another great tutorial from WPZOOM.

-If you placed the translation files directly in the folder <name of the theme>/languages/, they will be lost if you update the theme later on and you will have to put the .po/.mo files again in the same folder after update.
-Alternative is that you use the child theme.
+<theme-slug>/languages/, they will be lost if you update the theme later on and you will have to put the .po/.mo files again in the same folder after the update.
+So it’s best to always save translation files to